learn-co-students/ruby-project-alt-guidelines-atlanta-web-021720/README.md

  so please be careful with what your enter.
 Most options include what should be entered.
 Once you gain access to your account, you have a few options.You can update your personal information, add/log a workout, view past all workouts, delete your account, and lastly log out.
  ##### Menu Options #####
 Update Info - allows a user to change their personal information such as their UserName, Password,
                 Name, Age, Weight, and Height.
 Feel free to update your information as much as you'd like.
 Once your finished updating, select Menu to return to the Account Home.
-Add Workout - allows a user to add/log a workout.
+Start New Workout - allows a user to add/log a workout.
 Once selected choose UpperBody or LowerBody to
               proceed.
 Choose a time setting for the workout.
 This will begin the Logger.
 Follow through the prompts to correctly answer the questions.
 Once Exercise is complete, The user will be redirected to the Account Home.
 The terminal will also display what your workout consisted of.